-- Local companies and players have access to foreign markets, resources and can optimize the optimum cost of production.
+- Local companies and players have access to foreign markets, resources, and can optimize production’s optimum cost.

 - One more layer of approval between the firms and the government agencies.

-- The lock-in period is longer no doubt but the vulnerability of the economy increases with the increasing FDI.
+- The lock-in period is longer, no doubt, but the economy’s vulnerability increases with the increasing FDI.